jetbalagtas/assignment-peralta/README.md

 After completing this assignment, you should…

-* Have solid understanding of HTML/CSS.
+* Have a solid understanding of HTML/CSS.
 * Be able to leverage developer tools to debug css/html.

 ### Performance Objectives